fbngrm/DiscoPy/README.md

   <img src="/icons/mainwindow.png" alt="DiscoPy" width="250px">

 ##How to install DiscoPy
 You may want to install DiscoPy in a `virtualenv` containing PyQt4.
-After installing the dependencies with `pip install -e requirements.txt` you can run the DiscoPy with `python discopy.py`.
+After installing the dependencies with `pip install -e requirements.txt` you can run DiscoPy with `python discopy.py`.

 ##License
 GNU - General Public License 3.0